5️⃣

 In a Cinchy context, the primary audience for the GraphQL betta **are developers writing apps on top of Cinchy.**It's a simple, efficient, new way to retrieve and manage data and build apps on via API.

-GraphQL was introduced to Cinchy as a supplement to the /executecql endpoint and the REST API functions.
+GraphQL was introduced to Cinchy as a supplement to the and the REST API functions.
 With GraphQL, not only are your app building capabilities streamlined and more powerful, but there is no switching between CQL and code; all code changes can be done within the GraphQL user interface.
 It also adheres to your defined access controls, included anonymous level access, ensuring that your data remains secure.

 Use GraphQL